bcharp/BCMock/readme.txt

 Means : when (and if) I call oneParameter: on my mock object, instead I will call "hello" on the object "other".

-That helps me resolve my user story, cause I can call that on my service object and say no you won't call parsingWithResultOfRequest:, you will call
+That helps me resolve my user story, cause I can call that on a mock of my service object and say no you won't call parsingWithResultOfRequest: after all, you will call parseMyLocalFile:
-parseMyLocalFile:

 This is a work in progress, if you have any suggestion send me an email at boris.charpentier@gmail.com